PipeOps-Marketplace/postgres/README.md

 ### A note about ports

-By default, this image is hardcoded to listen on port `5432` regardless of what is set in the `PGPORT` environment variable.
-We did this to allow connections to the postgres service over the `RAILWAY_TCP_PROXY_PORT`.
-If you need to change this behavior, feel free to build your own image without passing the `--port` parameter to the `CMD` command in the Dockerfile.
+By default, this image is hardcoded to listen on port `5432` regardless of what is set in the `PGPORT` environment variable.If you need to change this behavior, feel free to build your own image without passing the `--port` parameter to the `CMD` command in the Dockerfile.